 If you wish to email/contact me, take my first name, patrick, add the at symbol – @ and then tack thenewuniverse.com on the end.
 I’d put a link, but I don’t like spam… 😉

 Patrick Hester is an author, blogger and a 2013 Hugo Award Winner.
 He is also a Hugo Nominated Podcast Producer/Host who lives in Colorado.
 He writes science fiction and fantasy (mostly), and is currently represented by Bob Mecoy for his fiction.
-His Functional Nerds and SF Signal weekly podcasts have both been nominated for Parsec awards and the SFSignal podcast was nominated for a 2012 Hugo Award and is currently nominated for a 2013 Hugo Award.
-Patrick also produces ‘I Should Be Writing‘, the podcast for wannabe fiction writers created/hosted by 2012 & 2913 Campbell Award Nominee Mur Lafferty.
+His Functional Nerds and SF Signal weekly podcasts have both been nominated for Parsec awards and the SFSignal podcast was nominated for a 2012 and 2013 Hugo Award.
+Patrick also produces ‘I Should Be Writing‘, the podcast for wannabe fiction writers created/hosted by 2012 & 2013 Campbell Award Nominee Mur Lafferty.
 He writes for his website, atfmb.com, SFSignal.com, FunctionalNerds.com and KirkusReviews.com.
-His fiction appears in the anthologies Space Battles: Full Throttle Space Tales Vol 6, An Uncommon Collection, and in the eBooks Conversations with my Cat, Consumption and Witchcraft & Satyrs.
+His fiction appears in the anthologies Space Battles: Full Throttle Space Tales Vol 6, An Uncommon Collection, and in the eBooks Conversations with my Cat, Consumption, Witchcraft & Satyrs and Cahill’s Homecoming.

 I was born in Chicago in 1972.
 My dad worked in an Italian restaurant that he used to own and my mom, well – I’m honestly not sure what she was doing at the time.
 I can’t imagine that she wasn’t working.
 Just knowing her, I know that she was probably working her ass off as a waitress somewhere.
 I should probably know this and will attempt to rectify that lapse of knowledge as soon as possible.